NicoleZFortuna/Rpackages/README.md

 you will need to resolve merge conflicts when you try to push your local project to the remote repository.

-Once you select ‘Create repository’, you will be taken to a page with instructions on how set up the repository depending on your particular situation.
+Once you select **Create repository**, you will be taken to a page with instructions on how set up the repository depending on your particular situation.
 The commands are provided for you including the correct Git addresses, so you can copy the relevant commands directly into terminal, making sure that you are within the correct local directory.
+If you use the terminal window within RStudio, you should automatically be in the correct directory.

 For example, if you want to push a local repository on to your new remote, you can follow the instructions under the heading “…or push an existing repository from the command line”, as bellow:

     git remote add origin https://github.com/JohnDoe/test.git
-    git push -u origin master
+    git push -u origin main

 From this point on, you can work directly with the Git tab on RStudio.
-Whenever you have an update to the package commit the change, and push the new version to your GitHub repository.
+Whenever you have an update to the package, commit the change and push the new version to your GitHub repository.

 ### Automatically generating a remote repository